 Prospective organizations can apply through two distinct channels:

-The FP2020 Secretariat strongly encourages applicants to use the forms and templates provided on our website (especially the RRM budget template).
+The FP2020 Secretariat strongly encourages applicants to use the forms and templates provided on our website.

 Selection of RRM applications is competitive, based on how relevant the proposed project is to fulfill the RRM mandate and how much funding is available at any given time.
 Applicants must demonstrate that the grant will help address an unanticipated need or urgent opportunity and that there are clear benefits or reasons to secure rapid funding.